trueos/trueos-docs/trueos-handbook/support.rst

 Become a Translator
 ===================

-If interested in translating |trueos| into your native language, there are three translation areas to become involved in:
+If interested in translating |trueos| into your native language, start by choosing which of the three translation areas to work in:

 1. Translate the graphical menus within the |trueos| operating system.